cdh4u/conference-pubsub/draft-holmberg-conference-pubsub.md

 NOTE: In addition to the RTP SSRC value, the data format used in the RTP packet payload might have a source indicator that tells Subscrbiers

-# SIP Considerations {#sec-sip-considerations}

-# SIP Subject Header Field {#sec-sip-considerations-subject}

-The SIP Subject header field can be used to indicate the PubSub Topic associated with the PubSub Conference.

-# SDP Considerations {#sec-sdp-considerations}

-## SDP Direaction Attribute {#sec-sdp-considerations-dir-attr}

-These attributes can be used to indicate the PubSub role of a participant.

-A participant can use SDP 'sendonly' attribute to indicate that it is acting as a Publisher.

-A participant can use SDP 'recvonly' attribute to indicate that it is acting as a Subscriber.

-A participant can use SDP 'sendrecv' attribute to indicate that it is acting as both a Publisher and a Subscriber.

-A participant can use SDP 'inactive' attribute to indicate that it is not acting as a Publisher nor a Subscriber.
-A participant can use the attribute e.g., to temporary indicate to the conference server that it does not want to receive data associated with the conference, but also to indicate that it will not send data associated with the conference.

-# SIP Conference Considerations

-## Conference lifecycle

-### Conference creation

-An AV conference is typically created either by one of the participants, or by a contralized function tool.

-### Conference duration and termination

-The duration of an AV conference may vary, but is typcially measured in minutes or hours.
-An AV conference is typically terminated when the last participant has left the conference.

-The interest for a PubSub topic might last for a very long time.
-Because of that, a PubSub conference associated with the topc might last for days, months or "infinite".
-While there might be times when there are no PubSub participants within a conference, the conference server might still keep the PubSub conference "alive", as new participants are expected to join in the near future.
-One advantage of keeping the conference "alive" is that participants can use the same conference URI whenever they are re-joining the conference.

-## Join existing conference

-A conference server might host multiple conferences that share the same conference name (Subject).
-Since the name is just a human readable string value, it is not uncommon that multiple AV conferences share the same name.
-Each conference will obviously have a unique conference URI.

-It is not practical to host multiple PubSub conferences that share the same Topic.
-Because of that, if a PubSub participant tries to create a PubSub conference with a Topic for which there already exist a conference, the conference server might choose to either reject the conference creation request (and inform the endpoint about the existing conference), redirect the participant to the existing conference (using a SIP 3xx response code {{!RFC3261}}) or simply add the endpoint to the existing conference.

 ## Data Mixing